COPD - control drugs

 Inhaled corticosteroids include:

-After you use these drugs, rinse your mouth with water, gargle, and spit.
+After you use these medicines, rinse your mouth with water, gargle, and spit.

 Combination Inhaled Medicines